syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 ## Group Header Customization

-Customizing the `GroupHeader` based on the value obtained from the `Checked` property by using Converter.
+Customizing the [GroupHeaderTemplate](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~GroupHeaderTemplate.html) based on the value obtained from the `Checked` property by using Converter.
 In the Converter, you need to check whether the value obtained is `1` or `0` and convert into required string value[`Passed` or `Failed`].

 {% highlight c#}